Correspondence between the physics of extremal black holes and that of stable heavy atomic nuclei: Abstract

 \section{Abstract}

 { Extremal black holes are immune of Hawking evaporation.
 On the other hand, some heavy atomic nuclei feature extraordinary stability to spontaneous transmutations changing their mass numbers.
 The fact that extremal black holes and stable nuclei share a common trait, that of defying spontaneous ejection of their constituents, suggests that a good part of nuclear physics is modelled on physics of extremal black holes through a simple version of gauge/gravity duality.
-A general criterion for discriminating between stable and unstable microscopic systems can be formulated to gain a new insight into some imperfectly understood phenomena, such as instability of truly neutral spinless particles (Higgs bosons, $\pi_0$, quarkonia, glueballs).
-On the other hand, the fact that chiral SU$(2)_L\times$ SU$(2)_R$ symmetry of QCD with $N_f=2$ flavors is broken down to the isospin group SU$(2)_V$ suggests that its dual SO$(4)$ symmetry is also to be broken down to SO$(3)$, that is, the criterion predicts that Schwarzschild black holes in 5-dimensional anti-de Sitter space, being invariant under SO$(4)$, are amenable to spontaneous splitting into extremal objects whose symmetry is limited to SO$(3)$. }
+A general criterion for discriminating between stable and unstable microscopic systems can be formulated to gain a new insight into some imperfectly understood phenomena, such as instability of truly neutral spinless particles (Higgs bosons, $\pi_0$, quarkonia, glueballs). }

 {\bf Keywords}: stable nuclei, extremal black holes, pseudospin symmetry condition